arunavanag591/odor_analysis/README.md

 # odor_analysis
-This repository consist of the ROS setup for Odor Tracking experiment
+This repository consist of the data analysis done for Odor Tracking experiment